The Dark Side of Your Daily Grind

 Megan Vrooman

 Megan Vrooman is a program officer for the Delta Dental of Arizona Foundation.
 She handles their community grants program, fluoride varnish program and community relations.
 She studied nonprofit management and leadership at Arizona State University and is a Certified Nonprofit Professional (CNP) through the Nonprofit Leadership Alliance.
 Although Megan grew up in Phoenix, she is Wisconsin native.
 Megan likes spending her free time volunteering, dancing, baking and hiking with her husband, Andrew, and two boxers, Roxy and Max.
-[Editor's Note: Megan is no longer a current DDAZF employee.]
+[Editor's Note: Megan is no longer a current DDAZ employee.]